Influence and persuasion. Two different modes of communication that are often confused for one another.

-How to Win Friends and Influence People (Amazon) is a classic which has sold millions since it was first published in 1936.
+How to Win Friends and Influence People (Amazon) a classic which has sold millions since it was first published in 1936.
 The book started the self-development genre and has gone on to sell over 30 million copies making it one of the most popular books ever.

 In it, author Dale Carnegie outlines how you can become more influential in your day-to-day life.
 It’s full of sound advice on how to behave to be successful with other people.
 Chances are, if you’re reading this article you’ve already read the book.

 Age of Propaganda